ally93/Wheeler-Dealer/README.md

 | Update sale| PUT     | http://localhost:8090/api/sales/:id/ |
 | Delete sale| DELETE  | http://localhost:8090/api/sales/:id/ |

+\* Replace the `:id` in the url with the corresponding integer of the id of that sale.

 Creating and updating a sale requires automobile vin, sales_person id, or customer id.
 ```